e2jk/emilien.klein.st/posts/how-to-start-a-business-while-working-for-someone-else-carrie-wilkerson.rst

 .. description:
 .. type: text

-My notes of the :doc:`Peak Work Performance Summit <the-peak-work-performance-summit>` session with Carrie Wilkerson, author of the book `The Barefoot Executive - The ultimate guide for being your own boss and achieving financial freedom <TODO>`_:
+My notes of the :doc:`Peak Work Performance Summit <the-peak-work-performance-summit>` session with Carrie Wilkerson, author of the book `The Barefoot Executive - The ultimate guide for being your own boss and achieving financial freedom <http://www.amazon.com/dp/B004Y1NWK6>`_:

 ..
 TEASER_END